TSE-Systems/tse-analytics-docs/Writerside/topics/Correlation.md

 ![Figure: Correlation window](image_115.png)

-**Correlation analysis plots:**
+## Correlation plots

 Data pairs for each time bin are depicted as dots in the **scatter plot** and are dependent on the selected split mode and time binning settings.

 ![Figure: Variable and split mode in correlation window](image_113.png)

-- Split mode **‘Total’** uses the mean data values of all animals per time bin.
+- Split mode **Total** uses the mean data values of all animals per time bin.
--	Split mode **‘By Animal’** does not calculate means but uses individual data points for each animal per time bin.
+-	Split mode **By Animal** does not calculate means but uses individual data points for each animal per time bin.
--	Split mode **‘By Run’** uses the mean data values of each run per time bin.
+-	Split mode **By Run** uses the mean data values of each run per time bin.
--	Split mode **‘By Factor’** uses the mean data value of each group of the selected factor per time bin.
+-	Split mode **By Factor** uses the mean data value of each group of the selected factor per time bin.

 **Histograms/ Density plots** represent the frequency of values separately for each variable (parallel to the respective axis) under consideration of the selected split mode and time binning settings.

-> **Note:** Histograms will only be used in split mode ‘Total’.
-If data is split into smaller subsets (By Animal/ By Run/ By Factor), separate density curves per subset of data are shown.
+> **Note**: Histograms will only be used in split mode Total.
+> If data is split into smaller subsets (By Animal/Run/Factor), separate density curves per subset of data are shown.
 {style = 'note'}

 To adjust the appearance of a plot, use the **‘Customize’** tool (‘Graph’ symbol) in the plot menu and select the respective plot from the drop-down menu (**“[Variable X] – [Variable Y]”** for scatter plot and **“[Variable X] – Count/Density”** or **“Count/Density – [Variable Y]”** for density plots/ histograms).